Top 10 Brian Jones Rolling Stones Songs

 The Stones' second single beat the Beatles' version of the Lennon-McCartney song by a few weeks.
 And it's way better, thanks to the Stones' tougher arrangement.
 Jones plays a blistering, and one of his best, slide guitar solos on the song and sings backup, one of the few instances where none of the other Stones helped out on backing vocals.

 By 1966, the Stones had moved away from their bluesy roots to more musical challenging endeavors.
-Their fourth album, 'Aftermath,' includes non-traditional rock instruments like dulcimer, marimba, koto and sitar -- all played by Jones (see No. 7 on our list of the Top 10 Brian Jones Rolling Stones Songs).
-'19th Nervous Breakdown,' their first single of 1966, comes from the sessions and features a relatively straightforward lineup of instruments.
-But that shuffling riff is all Jones.
+Their fourth album, Aftermath, includes non-traditional rock instruments like dulcimer, marimba, koto and sitar -- all played by Jones (see No. 7 on our list of the Top 10 Brian Jones Rolling Stones Songs).
+"19th Nervous Breakdown," their first single of 1966, comes from the sessions and features a relatively straightforward lineup of instruments.
+But that shuffling riff is all Brian Jones.